 Concert photography is arguably one of the most adrenaline-filled niches you can engage in as a photographer.
 Your role is to tell the story of the musician’s performance.
 Usually in ten minutes or less!

-Partner this with sporadic lighting and an excitable audience, and concerts can become a difficult environment in which to capture enough great images to populate a full gallery.
+Partner this with sporadic lighting and an excitable audience, and concerts can become a difficult environment in which to capture enough great photos to populate a full gallery.

 Some find all this to be a hindrance, but others crave the rush!
 If you’re brave enough to explore this exciting creative adventure, this article gives you some tips to take with you to your next show.